-Monstera leaves turning brown or black can mean a few different things, but slowly turning a uniform shade of brown or black is usually an indicator of under fertilization.
+Monstera leaves turning brown or black can mean a few different things, but slowly turning a uniform shade of brown or black is usually an indicator of under fertilisation.

-You’ll know which because if you fertilize regularly, it’s over fertilization.
-If the last time you fertilized was this time last year, it needs more adding, and it should recover.
+You’ll know which because if you fertilise regularly, it’s over fertilisation.
+If the last time you fertilised was this time last year, it needs more adding, and it should recover.